When blood glucose levels (also called blood sugar levels) are too high, it's called hyperglycemia.

 Help your child make time for exercise.

-Adjust your child's medications based on the diabetes health care team's instructions.
+Adjust your child's medicines based on the care team's instructions.

 Illness or stress